|

 friends as ‘Peff’.
 CASINO ROYALE became the first James Bond novel to be

-issued with a second cover, and Sam Peffer would go on to provide the
+issued with a new cover, and Sam Peffer would then provide the artwork for

-artwork for the reissue of MOONRAKER in 1959, followed by the UK
+the re-issue of MOONRAKER in 1959, followed by the UK paperback debuts

-paperback debuts of FROM RUSSIA, WITH LOVE and DR. NO. For the first
+of FROM RUSSIA, WITH LOVE and DR. NO. For the first time James Bond

 covers.